 This is my second favorite way to cook fish and is particularly easy for getting the whole dinner on the table using only one pan and minimal effort.

 I personally like to use my Cuisinart Griddler Delux, (an indoor griddler), if I want the effect of grilling.
-I’ve just never been much of a griller….too much prep work.
+Outdoor grilling just seems like too much prep work.
 If you want to try your hand at indoor grilling, check out this summary of how I use the griddler

 Poaching is perfect for when you want a quick way to cook fish.
 It is by nature extremely low carb and high protein, with the sauce or topping you use determining the carb load.